Skinny Feet Problems: How to Make Wide Shoes Fit Narrow Feet

 Tips To Make Shoes Fit for Narrow Feet

 If you find the perfect pair of shoes that you fell in love with, but you are a little discouraged because they do not come in narrow width, there are a few options to make them fit better temporarily.
 Although the best thing to do to fit narrow feet is to buy narrow width shoes, there are a few other techniques you can try to get regular shoes to fit your narrow width foot.
-If you have narrow feet, try following these suggestions to reduce irritation and pain with your normal width shoes.
+If you have narrow feet, try following these suggestions for skinny feet problems to reduce irritation and pain with your normal width shoes.

 The first skinny feet problems method that can help your shoes fit better if you have narrow feet, is the way you lace your shoes if they have shoe strings.
 If your shoes have two sets of eyelets on each side, always try to lace through the ones furthest from the tongue.
 This helps to close both sides of the shoe together more tightly over the bridge of the foot.

 Another technique you can try is to purchase cushioned shoe inserts for narrow feet, known as an insole.
 You want to make sure that the insole offers heel, arch, or shock support depending on your particular foot size and shape.
 A well-cushioned shoe insert for narrow feet will not only add support to your feet and joints but will also fit snuggly inside your shoe to help reduce overall friction.
 Another benefit to an insole is that it is typically designed to help stabilize your foot, reducing slipping and sliding within the shoe.
 When you buy shoes at Marmi Shoes, they offer a free insole to make shoes fit more comfortably if a customer needs additional support.

 The 8 Best Insoles for Shoes That Are Too Wide